azywong/lyricalnotes/README.md

 currently it is limited to 1990-2015

 ### config.js
-needs a config file that contains the follow.
+needs a config file in the main folder that contains the following.
 Replace key with your API key from https://orion.apiseeds.com/

 ```
 var config = {